 Product positioning means defining where your product fits in the marketplace.
-So rather than doing anything to the product itself, positioning represents the messaging - how you want your audience to perceive your product.
+So rather than changing the product itself, positioning represents the messaging — how you want your audience to perceive your product.

-To be able to position your product you will need to determine your target market first, which we explained in the previous article.
-According to that, you’ll be able to figure out what kind of message you want to send to them, and where you’ll be sending it.
+To be able to position your product, you will need to determine your target market first, which we explained in the previous chapter.
+Only after you have defined your target market, you’ll be able to figure out what kind of message you want to send to them, and the best channels for sending it.

-Once you know the group of people you’re creating the product for, and once you have your customer persona, you’ll be able to translate their core values and needs into the product benefits that will sound most appealing to them.
-And you’ll be able to create the message that really resonates with them.
+Once you know the group of people you’re creating the product for and once you have your customer persona(s), you’ll be able to translate their core values and needs into the product benefits that will sound most appealing to them.
+And you’ll be able to create a message that resonates with them.

 However, there is one important detail you need to keep in mind.
 No matter how you position your product, you need to make sure to deliver on the promise.
 Because at the end of the day, positioning is not what you say about your product, it’s how your audience perceives it.

-If you have several audience segments, you’ll also need to adjust your messaging, since different audience segments may see different benefits from your products.
-Aside from that, you’ll also need to adjust your messaging depending on the channel you’re using.
-For example, your style will have to be completely different when you’re sending an email, writing a Facebook post or creating a banner.
+If you have several audience segments, you will also need to adjust your messaging, since different audience segments may see different benefits from your product.
+Aside from that, you’ll need to adjust your messaging depending on the channel you’re using.
+For example, your style will have to be completely different when sending an email, writing a Facebook post, or creating a banner.

 For (target customer) who (has a specific problem or a need), our product is a (product category) that (provides this key benefit/solves this problem/fulfills this need).
 Unlike (primary competitive alternative), our product (provides this unique value).

 For a product manager who has a framework but doesn’t have a tool to support it, Infinity is a flexible solution that allows them to build their own system and organize every aspect of the product lifecycle.
 Unlike other tools on the market that provide a fixed system, Infinity gives the user the ability to create their own product management system.